About hosted layers

 See Publish hosted tile layers for more information.

-A vector tile layer references a set of web-accessible vector tiles and the corresponding style for how those tiles should be drawn.
-Vector tiles are similar to image tiles, but they store a vector representation of the data.
-Client-side drawing of vector tiles allows for vector tile layers to be customized for the purpose of the map, which drives dynamic, interactive cartography.
+A vector tile layer references a set of web-accessible tiles containing 2D and 3D content and the corresponding style for how those tiles should be drawn.
 The combination of tile access performance and vector drawing allows the tiles to adapt to any resolution of the display, which may vary across devices.

 See the Build and publish a vector tile package section of Publish hosted tile layers to learn how to create a hosted vector tile layer.